search ]

 add_filter('allow_minor_auto_core_updates', '__return_false');

-The first filter disables all core updates, while the second and third allow you to specifically disable either major or minor updates.
+The first filter disables all core updates entirely.
+The second and third let you specifically disable either major or minor updates while keeping the other enabled.

 Step 3: Disable Automatic Updates for Plugins and Themes

-If you want to disable automatic updates for plugins and themes, you can use the following filters in your functions.php file:
+If you want to disable automatic updates for plugins and themes, use the following filters in your functions.php file:

 // Disable automatic updates for all plugins